November 30th, 2020

 3. Post consistently on social media to increase brand awareness, engage potential clients and generate leads.
-Here are 25 real estate social media ideas to help you out.
+Here are some real estate social media ideas and real estate newsletter ideas and to help you out.

 4. Stop making these property management mistakes and stop making these trust accounting mistakes.
 The first step is recognising what areas you can improve on then taking the necessary steps to improve and achieve your goals.

-6. Reach out to more local businesses and form mutually beneficial partnerships.
-For example, you could host your events at a well-loved local cafe and they could provide a discount for your continued business or help promote your events on social media.
+6. Reach out to local businesses and form mutually beneficial partnerships.
+For example, you could partner with a well-loved local bakery to host a virtual bake along event.
 This is great for brand awareness and deepening your relationship with the community.

-7. Stop worrying about real estate robots stealing your job and focus on upskilling instead.
+7. Stop worrying about real estate robots replacing you and focus on upskilling instead.
 Chief inventor of the REA Group, Nigel Dalton, asserted that they would only replace the “average real estate agent” in areas that require predictable physical work, processing data and data collection.

 8. Breathe.
 Always remember to take time out for yourself and the things that you enjoy doing outside of work.
 You’re only human after all.